Hida, Gifu: Festivals in Hida

 The Furukawa Festival is held annually on April 19 and 20.
 This traditional event is an annual festival of the Keta Wakamiya Shrine.
 It attracts many tourists every year, especially on the night of the 19th when the large drum float, Okoshi-Daiko, is paraded through the town by hundreds of half-naked men.

 Popular culture

-Kimi no Na Wa
+Your Name

-Hida Furukawa was featured in several key locations in the popular 2016 animated film, Kimi no Na Wa (君の名は, Your Name).
+Hida Furukawa was featured in several key locations in the popular 2016 animated film, Your Name.